Claiming Universal Credit when you're self-employed

 If you earn more than the minimum income floor, your Universal Credit payment will be calculated using your actual income.

 If you earn less than the minimum income floor, your payment will be calculated using the minimum income floor.
-This will only be done if:
+This will only be done if you are:

 If you’re eligible for a ‘start-up period’